pha4ge/pipeline-resources/docs/pipeline-standards.md

 ### Publicly-Accessible Repository
 _Is the source code for this software available at a publicly-accessible repository URL?_

 Publicly-accessible software bolsters collaboration and expedites innovation in public health bioinformatics, empowering worldwide public health communities to address critical challenges.
-By enhancing transparency, open-source software enable interoperability and reproducibility across public health investigations, crucial for well-informed decision-making and policy creation.
+By enhancing accessibility, publicly available software enable interoperability and reproducibility across public health investigations, crucial for well-informed decision-making and policy creation.
 Popular code repositories such as GitHub, GitLab, Bitbucket, and SourceForge offer platforms for developers to share their work.

 ### Version Control
 _Are stable releases that follow semantic versioning of the software available for implementation in public health laboratories?_